variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**Canton Garden Restaurant**](https://www.facebook.com/GreeleyCantonGarden/){: target="_blank"} - Open for take out and delivery only.
 Monday-Thursday 11am-2pm & 4:30-8:30pm and Friday-Saturday 11am-2pm & 4:30-9pm.

+[**Colorado Dance Collective**](https://www.facebook.com/ColoradoDanceCollective/){: target="_blank"} - Cancelling classes this week at the Greeley Warehouse.
+The situation is fluid and changing constantly so keep checking back for more updates concerning next week's classes and Showcase.

 [**Doug's Diner**](https://www.facebook.com/DougsDinerGreeley/){: target="_blank"} - Open from 7am-1:30pm for carryout only.

 [**Gentry's**](https://www.facebook.com/gentrysgreeley/){: target="_blank"} - Closed for 30 days starting on March 17th.